rebelsky/sams-assorted-musings-reflections/sigcse-list-workflows.md

 inordinate amount of material?
 If so, it makes the reading experience much less good for our subscribers who read in digest form [4].

-There are a few other cases, such as posts that seem irrelevant or intended only for the original poster.
+There are also a few other cases, such as posts that seem irrelevant or intended only for the original poster.
+[I'm surprised at the number that seem to be a reply-all.
+Some clearly address a broader audience than the original sender but many do not.]

-There are then three options.
+I am then left with three options.
 I can approve the post, reject the post, or ask the author to repost.
 The first option is the easiest.
-I click a link in the post, it is approved, and it goes off to the list.
+I click a link in the post, the system processes the approval, and the message goes off to the list.
 The second option is a bit harder.
 I need to log in to the moderation site, find the post, and click the "reject" button.
 The third option is the most time consuming.
-In that case, I write a message to the poster to explain our policies and ask them to repost.
+In that case, I also write a message to the poster.
+For those who have seem to have violated the policies, I explain those policies and ask them to repost.

-It is rare that I simply reject; I think
+For those who may have inadvertently carbon-copied the mailing list, I check to see if that was their intent.
+In the few other cases, I do whatever seems most appropriate.

+It is rare that I simply reject; I generally think our posters deserve the courtesy of an email.
+But there are some messages that are relatively easy to reject without additional follow.
+As I noted, I generally reject conference announcements that are irrelevant to SIGCSE.
+But there are a few that *might* be relevant; in those cases I try to send followup.
+One-line messages that are clearly intended for another poster and not for the list rarely warrant a followup.
+And, of course, spam just gets deleted.

+Unfortunately, not all submissions to the listserv come to me through email.
+I get messages for current members who submit using their corresponding email address.
+However, if someone submits from an address not on the mailing list, the only way to know that is by logging in to the administrative interface.
+[No one told me that when I started; it took me about six months to figure it out.]
+About half the mail that comes in that way is from subscribers.